Daniel H. Gillison, Jr.

 Amy Porfiri, M.B.A.

 Amy joined the APA Foundation in 2012.
-Her tenure at APA began in 2002 as the Director of Finance and Administration in the APA Division of Research and American Psychiatric Institute for Research and Education, a former research subsidiary of APA.
-In this role, she provided support to the development of DSM-5 and external research grant projects.
+Her tenure at APA began in 2000 as the Director of Finance and Administration in the APA Division of Research and American Psychiatric Institute for Research and Education, the former research subsidiary of APA.
+In this role, she provided support to the development of DSM-5 and research grant projects.
 As Deputy Director, Amy directs and oversees the financial, operations, governance, and compliance functions for the Foundation.
-She has advanced the initiatives and goals of the Foundation by managing major projects including the Mental Health and Faith Community Partnership, which resulted in the production of the Mental Health: A Guide for Faith Leaders and the Foundation’s strategic plan.
-Amy is currently overseeing the development of a rare books room and archives for the new APA headquarters which will exhibit the history of APA and American psychiatry.
+She has advanced the initiatives and goals of the Foundation by managing major projects including the reestablishment of the Melvin Sabshin, MD Library & Archives in APA’s new headquarters and the Mental Health and Faith Community Partnership.
 Amy received an M.B.A. degree from University of Massachusetts and B.A. from Carleton College.

 Development Officer, Corporate and Foundation Relations